naofumi0115/PAV-Training/InterfaceSegregationPrinciple/README.md

 ### Problem

 As worker, he will 2 actions working and sleeping.
-In here, we have human and robot class implement two the actions.

-Let’s see an example :
+In below example, we have human and robot class implement two the actions.

 ```php
 interface WorkerInterface